 The Company measures the effect on total assets or total receipts of reasonably foreseen changes in interest rates and foreign exchange rates.
 The analysis is used to determine if these risks are material to the financial position of the Company.
 On the basis of current market conditions, the Company has determined that a 25-base point change in interest rates or a 10% change in foreign exchange rates would be immaterial.
-Readers are cautioned to refer to Note 19 (b) and (c) of the annual audited consolidated financial statements of the Company for the years ended December 31, 2022 and 2021.
+Readers are cautioned to refer to Note 16 (b) and (c) of the condensed interim consolidated financial statements of the Company for the three-month periods ended March 31, 2023, and 2022.
 Actual financial results for the coming year will vary since the balances of financial assets are expected to change as funds may be raised through equity offering and are used for Company expenses.

-Management Discussion & Analysis Year Ended December 31, 2022 (Expressed in Canadian Dollars)
+Management Discussion & Analysis Three-Month Period Ended March 31, 2023 (Expressed in Canadian Dollars)